joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 1. Edit the **Parameters** file you just uploaded and change the password.
 If you need help editing the file in the Shell please ask your instructor for assistance.
 As a best practice, secrets, like passwords, should be more securely stored in the Key Vault.

-1. From the Cloud Shell pane, run the following to create the resource group that will be hosting the virtual machine (replace the '[Azure_region]' placeholder with the name of an Azure region where you intend to deploy the Azure virtual machine)
+1. From the Cloud Shell pane, run the following to set the resource group that will be hosting the virtual machine (_optionally_ replace the '[$location]' variable with the name of a different Azure region where you intend to deploy the Azure virtual machine)

     >**Note**: To list the names of Azure regions, run `(Get-AzLocation).Location`
     >**Note**: Each command below should be typed separately

     ```powershell
-    $location = '[Azure_region]'
+    $location = 'usgovvirginia'
     ```

     ```powershell
+    #Note - ensure you change the following resource group name to match the RG in your lab environment
-     $rgName = 'az104-07-rg0'
+    $rgName = 'rg1-az104-student01'
-    ```

-    ```powershell
-    New-AzResourceGroup -Name $rgName -Location $location
     ```

 1. From the Cloud Shell pane, run the following to deploy the virtual machine by using the uploaded template and parameter files: